Follow these steps to apply as an Australian domestic student (q-student).

 Originals or certified copies may be required depending on your individual circumstances.

-Once you have found a project, checked the eligibility requirements and prepared your application, you can apply online.
+Once you have found a project, checked the eligibility requirements and prepared your supporting materials, you can submit your Expression of Interest (EOI) online.

-Only one application form can be submitted per applicant.
-Applicants can apply for up to two projects in their application form.
+Only one EOI can be submitted per applicant.
+Applicants can apply for up to two projects in their EOI.

-Once applications close, your application will be shortlisted based on your eligibility, background and motivations and aptitude for your nominated project.
+Once EOI’s close, your EOI will be shortlisted based on your eligibility, background and motivations and aptitude for your nominated project.

 You can expect to hear the outcome of your application within the application timelines.